There and Back Again: On the relation between Noise and Image Inversions in Diffusion Models: Approximation error in DDIM Inversion

 While setting $\eta=1$ makes~\cref{equation:app_ddim} equivalent to~\cref{equation:app_ddpm}, leading to a Markovian probabilistic diffusion model, setting $\eta=0$ removes the random component from the equation, making it a Denoising Diffusion Implicit Model (DDIM), which prominent ability is to perform a deterministic mapping from given noise ($x_T$) to image ($x_0$).
 One of the potential benefits of implicit models is the possibility of reversing the backward diffusion process to transfer images back to the original noise.
 Operating in such a space by modifying resulting inversions unlocks numerous image manipulation capabilities, i.a., image editing~\citep{hertz2022prompttoprompt, Mokady_2023_CVPR, huberman2024edit,parmar2023zero,rfinversion,miyake2023negativeprompt,brack2023ledits,iterinv,hong2024exact,wallace2023edict,meiri2023fixed,garibi2024renoise,Pan_2023_ICCV,dong2023prompt}, image interpolation~\citep{zheng2024noisediffusion,zhang2024diffmorpher,samuel2023norm,dhariwal2021diffusion}, or stroke-to-image synthesis~\citep{sdedit,rfinversion}.
 The inversion process can be derived from~\cref{equation:app_ddim}, leading to the formula for transferring a less noisy image $x_{t-1}$ to a more noisy one $x_t$:

 Unfortunately, a perfect image-to-noise inversion is infeasible.
-Due to circular dependency on $x_t$ within \cref{equation:app_ddim_inv}, \citet{dhariwal2021diffusion} propose to approximate this equation by assuming that the model's prediction in $t$-th step is locally equivalent to the decision in $(t-1)$-th step $\epsilon_\theta^{(t)}(x_t)\approx\epsilon_\theta^{(t)}(x_{t-1})$.
+Due to circular dependency on $x_t$ within \cref{equation:app_ddim_inv}, \citet{dhariwal2021diffusion} propose to approximate this equation by assuming that the model's prediction in $t$-th step for $x_t$ is locally equivalent to the decision for $x_{t-1}$: $\epsilon_\theta^{(t)}(x_t)\approx\epsilon_\theta^{(t)}(x_{t-1})$.
 The inverted trajectory is determined in multiple steps.
-Hence, the error propagates further away from the image, leading to the latents that deviate from the starting noise.
+Hence, the error propagates further away from the image, leading to the latents that significantly deviate from the starting noise.
 This flaw is presented in~\cref{fig:manifolds}.